This article is first of the three-part series of “Why and How? – Speed Optimization for Your Site!”

 Funny thing is that it’s not always 1-2 seconds.
 Using specific techniques you can lower your site loading time even more than that!

 Slow sites frustrate users.
-Really, how many times you have simply closed that white tab with small spinning icon?
+Really, how many times you have simply closed that white tab with a small spinning icon?
 Google is also not happy with it and it will lower your page rank because of it.

 It’s simple.
 If Google sees that people always leave your page if they wait X amount of time, then there is no need to promote your site above others that perform better.

-It is surely not the only factor, but you can even check what google thinks about your site in terms of speed here – Google Insights.
+It is surely not the only factor, but you can even check what Google thinks about your site in terms of speed here – Google Insights.
 It will output a number ranging from 0 to 100 which indicates how well your site is performing on the bases of well-defined rules, many of which no plugin can deal with on its own.

 …Stay tuned for the second part of the series “What steps we take for dealing with the page load time?” – likely to be published next week!